Is jewelry protected by renters insurance?

 If you find that a standard renters insurance policy doesn't provide enough coverage for your jewelry, you may want to consider purchasing additional coverage.

 Some insurers offer optional extended protection for certain valuations, including jewelry and watches.
 You may find that this type of protection provides coverage for a greater number of risks.
 You'd typically need to pay your deductible before coverage kicks in, and coverage is typically capped at a certain amount for each item (for instance, up to $1,000 in coverage per piece of jewelry).
-Your agent can explain the details of this type of coverage so you can decide if it makes sense for you.
+Your insurance provider can explain the details of this type of coverage so you can decide if it makes sense for you.

 Another type of additional coverage is often referred to as a floater or rider.
 Scheduled personal property coverage is an example of this type of protection.
 Scheduled personal property coverage basically helps you insure a specific item — an engagement ring or expensive watch, for instance — for its documented value.